tensorflow/similarity/README.md

 your data or your problem (if not, let us know).
 You can start working with the examples immediately in Google Colab by clicking the Google colab icon.

-For more information about specific functions, you can [check the API documentation -- FIXME]()
+For more information about specific functions, you can [check the API documentation]('api/')

 ## Example: MNIST similarity